santi-h/SmartPathCopy/Readme.md

 }
 ```

-Each element in the `"smart_path_copy"` list consists of a regex expression and a command.
+Each element in the `"smart_path_copy_default_rules"` list consists of a regex expression and a command.
 The regex expression serves as a condition: If the file you're currently on satifies the condition (regex), then the command next to it will be copied to the clipboard when you hit `super`+`shift`+`c`.

 If no condition is satisfied, the whole path of the current file is copied to the clipboard.

 The default configuration is useful if you're developing in rails, but you can add your own configuration in `Sublime Text` > `Preferences` > `Settings`.
+If you want to override the default configuration, just add your own `"smart_path_copy_default_rules"`.
+If you want to keep the default configuration and add rules on top of it, use `"smart_path_copy_user_rules"`.

 Notice that you can add groups in the regexes and use them (as `$<group_number>`) in the command.